opea-project/GenAIExamples/ChatQnA/README.md

 docker compose -f docker_compose.yaml up -d
 ```

-Refer to the [NVIDIA GPU Guide](./docker/gpu/README.md) for more instructions on other features (validate microservice, enable langsmith, launch ui).
+Refer to the [NVIDIA GPU Guide](./docker/gpu/README.md) for more instructions on building docker images manually.

 ## Deploy ChatQnA into Kubernetes on Xeon & Gaudi